EnglederLucas/GuideoBackend/Readme.md

 2. run `npm run tscw` in one terminal (tscw -> typescript watch)
 3. run `npm run starw` in another terminal (startw -> start watch -> nodemon)

-Now if you make changes and save the file `tscw` will automatically compile the typescript file and `startw` will automatically start the server
+Now, if you make changes and save the file `tscw` will automatically compile the typescript file and `startw` will automatically start the server

 ## Contribute